GenericMappingTools/GMT.jl/docs/src/modules.md

 The issue with this solution, that could be implemented internally without user intervention, is that it currently only works on Windows.

-Another interesting alternative to a file format is the option to create RGB images with *psconvert* and return it to Julia as a [Image type](@ref) type.
+Another alternative to a file format is the option to create RGB images with *psconvert* and return it to Julia as a [Image type](@ref) type.

     I = psconvert(in_memory=true, adjust=true)